Gocy015/CYGuidanceView/README.md

 ## Installation
 Add `pod 'CYGuidanceView'` to your Podfile.
+If you want to force cocoapods to install the latest commit , add `pod 'CYGuidanceView' , :git => 'https://github.com/Gocy015/CYGuidanceView.git' ,:tag => '0.0.1'` instead

 ## Usage
 Add `#import "CYGuidanceView.h"` to your file ,and construct the guide view :